rhietala/rhietala.github.io/_posts/2016-09-04-raspberry-pi-and-onewire-temperature-sensor.md

 4,7 or 10 k&Omega; resistor is used as a
-[pull-up resistor](https://en.wikipedia.org/wiki/Pull-up_resistor) to keep the data line singal level in a valid range.
+[pull-up resistor](https://en.wikipedia.org/wiki/Pull-up_resistor) to keep the data line signal level in a valid range.

 The part inside the dashed box will be done in breadboard, and connections from breadboard to Raspberry Pi will be done with the longer jumper cables